 This is non-negotiable!
 Use a broad-spectrum SPF 50.
 The Skin Cancer Foundation emphasizes that UV rays are present even on cloudy days in the tropics, so reapply every 2 hours if you’re outdoors.

-Risks, Side Effects, and Safety
+Pico Laser Risks, Side Effects and Safety in Malaysia

 Common Side Effects